 - Gonzalo Armenta, who arrived in Dominican Republic in 1838

-- Stacey Armenta, American Democrat politician, Delegate to Democratic National Convention from California, 1996
+- Stacey Armenta, American Democratic Party politician, Delegate to Democratic National Convention from California, 1996

-- Robert D. Armenta Jr., American Democrat politician, Delegate to Democratic National Convention from California, 1996, 2000
+- Robert D. Armenta Jr., American Democratic Party politician, Delegate to Democratic National Convention from California, 1996, 2000

 - Jo Ann Armenta, American Republican politician, Delegate to Republican National Convention from Illinois, 2004